spyctra/spyctra/docs/source/fitlib_man.rst

 fitlib
 ==================================

 Because LMFIT is deficient. fitlib is a glorified wrapper for scipy.optimize.curve_fit.
-It handles global fitting, complex variables, complex global fitting, and has a handy visualization tool so you can see how close your initial fit parameters were before you start fitting and wasting the time of all those poor electrons.
+It handles global fitting (i.e. fitting multiple traces with one global parameter), complex variables, complex global fitting, and has a handy visualization tool so you can see how close your initial fit parameters were before you start fitting and wasting the time of all those poor electrons.

 .. py:function:: fit(function, xs, ys, p0, **kwargs)